ruby-rice/rice/README.md

 ~~~

 As default parameter information is not available through templates,
-it is necessary to define this in Rice explicitly using Rice::Arg:
+it is necessary to define this in Rice explicitly using `Rice::Arg`:

 ~~~{.cpp}
   #include "rice/Data_Type.hpp"